aduki-Inc/aduki-One/README.md

 		Human : Hey aduki-One , What is the time

-3.Fetch Top headlines from Times of India
+3.Fetch Top headlines from Google news

 		Human:Hey aduki-One , what's the latest news?